COS301-SE-2023/FridgeToPlate/README.md

 </a><br>

 ### Simphiwe Nonabe
 I am a 3rd year Computer Science student who constantly seeks opportunities wherein I can improve my knowledge and skillset for the betterment of myself, those around me and my environment.
-I can work by myself and with a team.
-I can work well under immense pressure, and I always attempt to do my absolute best at every task in which I partake as I believe that it is not necessarily what you do that counts but rather how you do it, as that often determines the level of your success.
-I believe that I possess exceptional qualities which make me extremely helpful and useful in different working environments and if, by chance, I do not then I am willing to put in the time and energy to learn.
+I can work by myself and with a team, even when under immense pressure.
+I believe that I possess exceptional qualities which make me extremely helpful and useful in different working environments.

 <a href="https://github.com/simphiwe-nonabe">
     <img alt="ion" src="https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white" />